ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 ## Building a Debian virtual machine

-In this section you'll see how to create a basic and lean Debian VM, then how to turn it into a VM template.
+This section covers how to create a basic and lean Debian VM, then how to turn it into a VM template.

 ### Setting up a new virtual machine